Greg-T8/Notebook/topics/concepts/graphic_design.md

 - Removed the border that was crowding the edges
 - Used a stronger typeface whose bold has a bigger impact on this page (Principle of Contrast)
-- Repeatedt he bold to point out the three steps and repeated the light face to comment on them (Principle of Repetition)
+- Repeated the bold to point out the three steps and repeated the light face to comment on them (Principle of Repetition)
 - Gave the text strong alignments (Principle of Alignment)
 - Separated the three steps so you can instantly see there are three of them, thus making it unnecessary to use the numerals (Principle of Proximity)